Social Enterprise and Social Procurement Task Force

 Leading Economic Change – make the mainstream economy more inclusive to ensure there is always an opportunity for everyone to prosper

-Each of the three recommendations has a set of actions and tasks to be implemented over the next five years to achieve prescribed outcomes.
-Leads and supports in the community to help achieve these outcomes are also proposed and include the City of Victoria, local organizations, agencies and business.
+Each recommendation has a set of actions and tasks to be implemented over the next five years to achieve prescribed outcomes.
+Leads and supports in the community to help achieve these outcomes are noted and include the City of Victoria, local organizations, agencies and business.

 About the Task Force